 Geology of the land holdings is characterized by abundant middle-to-late Jurassic age volcanic and volcaniclastic rock units.
-All the projects in Santa Cruz province of Argentina are within the Deseado Massif, a prominent geomorphic and topographic feature, which is dominated by rhyolitic to rhyodacitic ignimbrite flows and lava domes together with scattered intrusive rocks, subordinate agglomerates, volcanic breccias and tuffs with minor basalts, andesites and volcanic agglomerates intercalated upward with mafic tuffs, conglomerates and sediments.
-Faults active during the period of intense Jurassic extension and volcanism generally trend NNW-SSE and form a series of graben, and horst blocks.
+All the projects in the province of Santa Cruz, Argentina are within the Deseado Massif, a prominent geomorphic and topographic feature, which is dominated by Mesozoic-aged rhyolitic to rhyodacitic ignimbrite flows and lava domes together with scattered intrusive rocks, subordinate agglomerates, volcanic breccias and tuffs with minor basalts, andesites and volcanic agglomerates intercalated upward with mafic tuffs, conglomerates and sediments.
+Faults active during the period of intense Jurassic extension and volcanism generally trend NNW-SSE and form a series of horst and graben blocks.